openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Where in the response `transaction_data_hashes` parameter is included is specific to each credential format and is defined in a respective Credential Format Profile.

 * `transaction_data_hashes`: Array of hashes, where each hash is calculated using a hash function over the strings received in the `transaction_data` request parameter.
 Each hash value ensures the integrity of, and maps to, the respective transaction data object.
 Where in the response this parameter is included is defined by each Credential Format Profile, but it has to be included in the  mechanism used for the proof of possession of the Credential that is signed using the user-controlled key.
+* `transaction_data_hashes_alg`: REQUIRED when this parameter was present in the `transaction_data` request parameter.
+String representing a hash algorithm identifier used to calculate hashes in `transaction_data_hashes` response parameter.

 ## Error Response {#error_response}